 Where: Lakeview Resort (Cheat Lake) Date: August 4, 2016 (Thursday) Time: 6:00pm - 9pm Event Includes: Food Tasting and Judging from ten Morgantown professional chefs, representing fine Morgantown restaurants.
 There will be a cash bar; auction; music by Jenny Wilson Trio.
 This is the Best Chef Cook-Off IV - all the previous cook-off events were very successful and a great deal of fun ---for the particpants - and the competing chefs.
 Cost: $25 per ticket Tickets may be purchased at the Morgantown History Museum, 175 High Street, Morgantown, WV.
 Or call for further information: 304-319-1800.

-June 4 – September 30th, 2016; Exhibit: Shaping the Land and Its People: The Morgantown and Kingwood Railroad
+The M & K Railrod exhibit has been extended indifinitly to go with our Christmas exhibit.
+Exhibit: Shaping the Land and Its People: The Morgantown and Kingwood Railroad

 July 11 – August 6, 2016; Exhibit: The Hatfields & McCoys: American Blood Feud Traveling Exhibit; Receptions: July 15, 7-9pm and July 16, 2016, 12-2pm.
 Receptions will feature popular southern foods and music by Morgantown’s singing troubadour Dan Cunningham, songwriter and performer.
 This exhibit was developed and supported by the West Virginia Humanities Council, Charleston, WV.